Al-Anba (Kuwait): Circulation and content

 The paper is one of the most circulated publications in Kuwait.
-Its 2001 circulation was about 107,000 copies and was the best selling newspaper in the country.
+Its 2001 circulation of 107,000 copies made it the best selling newspaper in the country.
 In 2008, it was the first daily in Kuwait with a circulation of 116,000 copies.
 In 2010, Al Anbaa was the 39th among the top-ranked 50 online Arab papers in the MENA region.
 In 2012, it was one of the three most read dailies in the country.

-At the beginning of 2012, the paper signed an agreement with IMC Digital to improve its popularity in social media.
+At the beginning of 2012, the paper signed an agreement with IMC Digital to improve its popularity on social media.
 As a result of this effort, the paper reached 30,000 fans on Facebook, over 25,000 followers on Twitter and a minimum of 200,000 video views on YouTube within the first two months of 2012.
-Furthermore, hits on the website of the paper increased by 30% in the overall traffic and a 20% in the traffic produced by search engines.
+Furthermore, hits on the newspaper website increased by 30% in the overall traffic and 20% in the traffic produced by search engines.

 The content of the paper focuses on political, social, technical and sport news.
 It provides all these news in an uncritical way since the paper has a pro-government stance.
 However, in mid-June 1976, the offices of the paper in Al Sharq area were attacked.
 In addition, the publication of the paper was ceased twice, in March 1987 and in March 1995, by Kuwaiti courts.
 The paper also contains news on environmental issues.